Individual Membership Application

 § 7 General Assembly

 The General Assembly is convened at least once per year.
-It may also be convened if necessary for the good/ in the interest of the Association.
-It would then be convened by the Executive Board, whereby each Executive Board member is exclusively entitled to do so.
-All members have to be summoned to the Assembly with a notice of at least six weeks, stating place, time and agenda.
+It may also be convened if deemed necessary for the good/ in the interest of the Association.
+It would then be convened by the Governing Board, whereby 50 % of the Operational Board member is requesting to do so.
+All members must be summoned to the Assembly with a notice of at least six weeks, stating place, time, and agenda.
 The summons will be sent by mail to the last known address of the member or by email.
 The notice period begins the day following the dispatch of the summons by mail.
 The day of the Assembly is not included in the calculation of the notice period.
-The agenda may be amended at a later date; any amendment has to be made in text form and has to reach members three days before the Assembly at the latest.
-Any applications for the agenda have to be submitted to the Executive Board with a notice of 14 days prior to the Assembly.
+The agenda may be amended at a later date; any amendment has to be made in text form and which must be received by the members three days before the Assembly at the latest.
+Any applications for the agenda have to be submitted to the Governing Board with a notice of 14 days prior to the Assembly.

-An extraordinary General Assembly may be convened by the Executive Board at any time or due to a written request by 10 % of all members.
+An extraordinary General Assembly may be convened by the Governing Board at any time or due to a written request by 10 % of all members.

 Members may be represented by written authorization.